What does it mean to be "Confirmed?"

 When will the classes meet?

-Sessions will be held for ten weeks on Sundays, February 11 through April 29 at 10:00 AM.
-Confirmation will be held at Christ Church on June 3, 2018.
+Sessions will be held for nine weeks on Sundays, February 10 - April 7 at 10:00 AM.
+Confirmation will be held at Christ Church on Sunday, May 19.
 If you are unable to be confirmed that day, we can make arrangements for you to be confirmed at a different church or next year when the Bishop visits.
 Please note: Classes will not be held Palm Sunday (April 5) and Easter Sunday (April 12).